pghvlaans/sbotools/man-md/sboupgrade.1.md

 ## DESCRIPTION

 **sboupgrade** is used to upgrade SlackBuilds.
-If the **-r** flag is not specified, **sboupgrade** pulls the list of requirements from the *info* file for any specified SlackBuild.
+If the **\--nointeractive** flag is not present, **sboupgrade** pulls the list of requirements from the *info* file for any specified SlackBuild.
 This is a recursive operation over all dependencies. **sboupgrade** offers to install any non-installed dependencies in the build queue, taking blacklisted scripts and optional dependency specifications in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 If circular dependencies are detected, the script exits with an error message.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboupgrade** offers to run them prior to building if any of the